BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 - <p style="color:red;">The Arduino Zero can only handle voltages of 3.3 volts and lower, any voltage greater than this will fry the board.</p>

-- The Arduino Zero does not have persistant memory, unlike the Arduino Uno.
+- The Arduino Zero does not have persistent memory, unlike the Arduino Uno.

 The Arduino Zero includes a debugger chip, however this chip, even when off, draws too much power.
 To minimize the power draw for the Arduino Zero a jumper is soldered to the Arduino Zero to completely cut power to the debugger chip.